essembeh/azimut/README.md

 *Warning, this is a free PHP hosting service, everything is public, there is no SSL nor authentication.*

 ## Docker
-A docker image is (will be) automatically created, so you can test the latest version of Azimut with:
+A docker image is automatically created, so you can test the latest version of Azimut with:
 ```
 docker run -p 80:80 essembeh/azimut
 ```